Philosophy of Liberation

 The Sociological Matrix: The Sociology of Liberation.
 The fifties and sixties, as was already noted, were decades of tremendous social-economic-political turmoil throughout Latin America.
 Latin American industrialization went in tandem with massive urbanization and de-ruralization.
 Extensive migrations from the countryside to the cities gave rise to the shantytowns that are so distinctly visible in most Latin American metropolises.
 Sociologist began to address the unique challenges of de-ruralization and urbanization.
 In Colombia, sociologist Orlando Fals Borda, who worked with Colombian peasants, began to develop what he called a “sociology of liberation” that meant to address the very unique situation of the urban and rural poor in contexts in which the state was nearly absent.
 Fals Borda studied in particular the ways in which the poor created their own institutions and norms of social interaction.
 Combined with the theory of dependence, the sociology of liberation, created an interdisciplinary matrix that sought to address the conditions of systemic inequity, while raising the norm that people could be the agents of their own liberation.

 It is clear that both dependence and liberation were in the lips of economists, sociologists, theologians, and writers.
-The philosophy of liberation gave expression in concepts what was clearly a lived historical reality.
+The philosophy of liberation gave expression in concepts what was a lived local and globally interlinked experience.

 Like existentialism, hermeneutics, phenomenology, and poststructuralism, the philosophy of liberation was never a homogeneous or monolithic movement.
 From its inception the philosophy of liberation was marked by internal tensions, which over time have become more intense, but that have also led to philosophical developments that have taken the original theses to new levels of refinement and theoretical elaboration.
 Cerutti Guldberg, who has written the most substantive and comprehensive study of liberation philosophy, has offered a typology of the internal currents that names four different currents (Cerutti Guldberg 1983, 1988–9, 2006).
 Beorlegui, writing more recently, argues that there are in fact six currents, though he accepts Cerutti Guldberg’s four as being the core and originating current (Beorlegui 2004: 695–727).
 These four currents will now be discussed sequentially.